Tacolicious Gets Fresh

 “We decided to make our own tortillas in house because nothing compares with a tortilla fresh off the plancha,” says restaurant co-owner Sara Deseran, a longtime food writer and editor.
 “We've always wanted to make our own but the process seemed daunting: hand-pressing each one involves some serious labor.”

-Beginning in 2009, Tacolicious relied on the pretty terrific tortillas hot off the presses from another Edible Excursions partner, neighborhood staple La Palma, a regular stop on our Mission 24th Street Tour.
+Beginning in 2009, Tacolicious relied on the pretty terrific tortillas hot off the presses from another Edible Excursions partner, neighborhood staple La Palma, a regular stop on our Mission 24th Street Food Tour.
 Up until about a year ago, La Palma machine made more than 7 million tortillas a year for the Tacolicious Gang of Five (locations in the Mission, Marina, North Beach, Palo Alto, and San Jose).

 The family-run and beloved Mexicatessen in the Mission sells much more than tortillas (everything from chilies, queso fresco, fresh masa, and prepared foods).
 The high volume demand for Tacolicious tortillas began to be a burden on La Parma’s production abilities, says Sara, who adds she would be honored to work with the business again in the future.